 But let’s break the stages down so we understand them each a little better.

-- Awareness Stage: This is the stage when a new prospect will become aware that he/she has a problem and begins research into what solutions there may be.
+- Awareness Stage: This is the stage when a new prospect will become aware that he/she has a problem or pain point and begins research into what solutions there may be.
 Unsure what it is they are looking for at this point, these prospects are open to suggestions from all angles.

-- Consideration Stage: Now that the prospect has conducted some research, he/she has discovered that there are a number of potential solutions being offered by a number of different companies.
-The prospect will now evaluate the various options and pit them against each other.
+- Consideration Stage: Now that the prospect has conducted some research, he/she has discovered that there are several different companies offering a few potential solutions.
+The prospect will now evaluate those potential solutions from the various options and pit them against each other to decide why they should go for a particular brand or another.

 - Decision Stage: This is the point where the prospect becomes a customer.
 Having weighed up all options, the prospect takes the decision to make a purchase.

 - Post-purchase Stage: There is of course a fourth stage not featured in the HubSpot image – the post-purchase stage.
 This, essentially, is the aftercare stage, where the customer will be deciding whether or not he/she is happy with the product or service just purchased.
 Building loyalty and efforts to retain customers are all built into this stage (from an inbound marketing perspective).

-How to Optimise Your Site for Multi-Visit Buyer Journeys
+How to Optimise Your Site for a Multi-Visit Buyer's Journey

 It's pretty clear now why so many (98%) of first-time visitors don't convert – most of them will only be at the awareness stage, and therefore the purchase decision has not been made.

-And so, as inbound marketers, we must therefore ensure that we have adequate hoards of inbound marketing material that are optimised for each cohort of visitors at the various stages of the buyer’s journey.
+And so, as inbound marketers, we must therefore ensure that we have adequate hordes of inbound marketing material that are optimised for each cohort of visitors and potential customers at the various stages of the buyer's journey and the meet requirements in most if not all search engines.

-So, let’s consider what that optimal content might be for each of the four stages we have outlined.
+So, let's consider what that optimal content might be for each of the four buyer's journey stages we have outlined.